Ethereal-O/Program-trade/README.md

 ## What is this

-This is a lab of cource *Program-trade*.
+This is a lab of course *Program-trade*.

 ## How to use